kosdev-code/kos-buildpublish/readme.md

 # Build Configuration File

 Your repository must be configured for the kOS Build and Publish process.
 A build configuration file (default name: kosbuild.json) file must be placed in your repository to describe the details of the build and publish process.
-We recommend placing it in the .github folder, as subdirectory of the root of your repository.
+We recommend placing it in the .github folder subdirectory off the root of your repository.
 An example file is shown below:

 ```
 {